Bin-Chen-Lab/insilicoCell/README.md

 ![Claude interface](https://github.com/Bin-Chen-Lab/insilicoCell/blob/main/figures/Screenshot%202026-08-19%20at%204.45.25%20PM.png)

-Make sure that InsilicoCell is connected in the Claude interface by clicking on the **+ → Connectors** and see if InsilicoCell is there:
+Make sure that InsilicoCell is connected in the Claude interface by clicking on the **+ → Connectors** and see if InsilicoCell is enabled there:

 ![Claude interface](https://github.com/Bin-Chen-Lab/insilicoCell/blob/main/figures/Screenshot%202026-08-20%20at%2011.38.45%20AM.png)